ceejay06s/taskmanagement/README.md

 Create Task and Subtask with TaskManager with following functions using Laravel and Materialize Css

 - Authentication.
+- Send Email to Verify new registration
+- Reset Password
 - Create and Edit Task and Sub Task.
 - Remove Task (will be move to bin for manually deletion).
 - Permanently Delete Task.